data-tsunami/cobol-dump-parser/README.md

 DUMP expensive_products;
 ```

-The output of DUMP whould be:
+The output of DUMP would be:

 ```
 (PTRYY,71,99,+)